nasa/fprime/docs/getting-started.md

 ## Setting Up the Build System for Gps and GpsApp

-The make system is configured to used *fprime/mk/configs/modules/modules.mk* as a place for specifying builds and various deployments.
+The make system is configured to use *fprime/mk/configs/modules/modules.mk* as a place for specifying builds and various deployments.
 If we look into this file, we can see REF_ and Ref_ setups for the Reference applications.
 We can replicate this for our GpsApp by adding the following lines to the file right before the Autocoder sections.